Apple Debuts Streaming Video, Payment Card And News Subscription Services

 The iPhone has traditionally been Apple's biggest moneymaker, but those sales have been slowing, so the company is looking to make services a bigger part of its business.

 Apple TV+ will incorporate some existing cable, satellite and streaming video subscriptions, including Hulu, HBO and Showtime.
-The service, starting in May, will let subscribers pay for only the channels they want in a single app, download shows to watch offline.
+The service, starting in May, will let subscribers pay for only the channels they want in a single app and download shows to watch offline.

 "It's all together in one place," said Peter Stern, vice president of services for Apple, at an event in Cupertino, Calif.
 "No more bouncing from app to app."